Dollar slams yen and safe-haven status, gold gains

 The dollar has surged almost 2% since Tuesday against the yen, reaching its highest in almost 10 months, and the greenback climbed to near three-year highs against the euro.

-The dollar index of the world’s most-traded currencies was up 0.17% to its highest level since April 2017.
+The dollar index, a basket of the world’s most-traded currencies, was up 0.16% to its highest level since April 2017.

 The index is up 3.6% this year.
 It also gained to its best levels of the year against China’s offshore yuan.

-A host of reasons were cited for the dollar’s move, ranging from the outperformance of the U.S. economy and corporate earnings to potential recessions in Japan and the euro zone.
+A host of reasons were cited for the dollar’s move, ranging from outperformance of the U.S. economy and corporate earnings to potential recessions in Japan and the euro zone.

 A run of dire economic news out of Japan has stirred talk the country is already in recession and that Japanese funds were dumping local assets in favor of U.S. shares and gold.